atodorov/qe-metrics/README.md

 QE-Metrics is a set of tools which provide metrics information for QE folks.

-It's goal is to make it easy to track personal perfomance for people working in QE departments.
+It's goal is to make it easy to track personal performance for people working in QE departments.
 The project has a modular architecture to allow extracting metrics from different QE related systems.